 Your entry point: No Matter The Wreckage

 Why: Because Kay is one of the most breath-taking poets alive right now, seriously.
 Because of lines like: “But getting the wind knocked out of you is the only way to remind your lungs how much they like the taste of air.”
-Because of poems like:

 12. Donika Kelly

 Why: Kelly combines a fierce mythology and fantasy in her collection of poems, which use the grotesque to uncover more about our everyday lives.
 You’ll also discover throwbacks to earlier Romantic poets.
 Stand-out lines include: